 Okay, let’s take it from the top.

-Performance in people is seen as the achievement of goals, targets, KPIs – let’s ignore how these are set, because it really doesn’t matter.
+Performance in people is seen as the achievement of targets or KPIs – let’s ignore how these are set, because it really doesn’t matter.

-In previous posts we already touched on this matter, performance has nothing to do with the achievement of indicators, no matter what you choose to call them.
-Performance in people even less so because people as individuals often have only very limited influence on the achievement of these indicators even if their achievement would indicate any measure of performance.
+The big issue here is that performance has nothing to do with the achievement of indicators, i.e. targets, KPIs, no matter what you choose to call them.
+Performance is the behavior of a variable over time, performance is causal.
+Correlative measures are irrelevant for measurement or management of performance.
+Measuring performance in people through indicators is even more problematic.
+People, as individuals, often have only very limited influence on the achievement of these indicators even if their achievement would indicate any measure of performance.

-The actual achievement of most indicators is subject to team effort, external influences, internal circumstances outside scope of authority and plain manipulation of circumstance.
+The actual achievement of most indicators is subject to team effort, external influences, internal circumstances outside scope of authority, or even plain manipulation of circumstance.

 So the measurement of performance through indicators, even if we would take it as relevant, which it clearly is not, would be inherently unjust.

-The achievement of indicators is often used to rank people in a bell curve into high, middle and low performers.
-This is adding insult to injury.
-If the measurement of indicator achievement really results in a bell curve, then all performance points under this bell curve are equal – see SPC theory if the concept is unclear – therewith the arbitrary cutting of this bell curve into quantiles or similar to represent differences in performance, is a) mathematically wrong, b) baseless, c) you would be messing with a stable process, and d) equal to deliberately destroying your employee base as once you’ve done it once and took action, you consequently could do this at infinitum until you have one employee left.
+Let us further look at this bell curve business: dissecting the curve into high, middle and low performers.
+Let’s assume for a moment that the measurement of indicator achievement really results in a bell curve, then mathematically all points under this bell curve are equal in performance.
+The arbitrary cutting of this bell curve into quantiles or similar, to represent differences in performance, is a) mathematically wrong, b) baseless, c) process management wise, you would be messing with a stable process, and d) equal to deliberately destroying your employee base as once you’ve done it once and took action, you consequently could do this at infinitum until you have one employee left.

 Let’s take stock, we have an evaluation method which is objectively unjust and mathematically wrong.

-It becomes obvious that something here is not in the best interest of an organization in search of sustainable high performance.
+It becomes obvious that something here is not in the best interest of an organization in search of keeping good people or achieving sustainable high performance.

 Sorry, but what on Earth for?

-Decisions on promotions should be based on capabilities, competencies, and desire, not employee ranking.
+Decisions on promotions are much better based on capabilities, competencies, and desire, not employee ranking.

-Motivation?
-This is a fundamental misconception.
-Even if this ranking is objectively just, which is almost if not completely impossible, it will always be perceived as unjust in one way or the other and therefore a ranking will achieve the opposite of motivation.
+Even if this ranking is objectively just, a ranking will achieve excellence destroying internal competition, and subsequently the opposite of motivation.
 The assessing manager/department will be viewed as unfair and colleagues will be perceived as a threat to one’s own wellbeing.
 Ranking employees against each other subsequently destroys not only motivation, it also destroys cooperation, teamwork, engagement and all chances to operational and organizational excellence this organization ever had.

-Dismissal Decisions?
-If you base dismissal decisions on quasi performance ranking, i.e. the lowest quantile will be slated for eventual dismissal, you will make yourself extremely vulnerable to industrial tribunals and lawsuits.
+Basing dismissal decisions on quasi performance ranking, i.e. the lowest quantile will be slated for eventual dismissal, will make the organization extremely vulnerable to industrial tribunals and lawsuits.
 Not a very clever thing to do.